Ask Pat!

 Bass fishing with surface flies is generally everyone’s favorite way to catch bass on a fly.
-Small and largemouth bass can be indiscriminate in their diet choices, and often react when a large surface fly hits the surface of the water.
+Smallmouth and largemouth bass can be indiscriminate in their diet choices, and often react when a large surface fly hits the surface of the water.
 We will often wait for the ripples to die down after casting and then with your rod tip low, tease bass with aggressive strips, popping, diving and sliding your fly across the surface of the water.

 Large and smallmouth bass will hit on many different surface flies.
 Try different colors and retrieve cadences until you find the combination that works.

-Poppers are a very popular choice for surface fishing smallmouth (and largemouth) bass.
+Poppers are a very popular choice for surface fishing smallmouth and largemouth bass.
 They make noise in the water, and many smallmouth will attack poppers twitched across the surface of the water.
 You can’t go wrong with an Umpqua Bass Popper for topwater bass fishing.

 Frogs are a big part of a largemouth’s diet—try out the Umpqua Swimming Frog as a topwater fly.
 Fished around weeds, pads, docks and even in open water the largemouth bass often crush this fly.